glorialulu/TSNet/README.rst

 Overview
 ---------
-..
-Hydraulic transients in water distribution networks (WDNs),
-        typically induced by pipe bursts, valve operations, and pump operations, can disturb the steady-state flow conditions by introducing extreme pressure variability and imposing abrupt internal pressure force onto the pipeline systems \citep{wood2005numerical}.
-        These disturbances have been identified as one of the major contributing factors in the many pipe deterioration and catastrophic failure in WDNs \citep{rezaei2015pipe}, thereby wasting a significant amount of treated water and creating unexpected possibilities of contamination intrusion \citep{asce2019}.
-        Consequently, transient simulation, as a prominent approach to understand and predict the behavior of hydraulic transients,
-        has become an essential requirement for ensuring the distribution safety and improving the efficiency in the process of design and operation of WDNs.

-A number of commercial softwares for transient simulation in water distribution systems are available in the market; however, the use of these softwares for research purposes is limited.
-The major restriction is due to the fact that the softwares are packed as black boxes, and the source code is not visible, thus prohibiting any changes, including modification of existing and implementation of new elements, in the source code.
+A number of commercial software for transient simulation in water distribution systems are available in the market; however, the use of these software for research purposes is limited.
+The major restriction is due to the fact that the programs are packed as black boxes, and the source code is not visible, thus prohibiting any changes, including modification of existing and implementation of new elements, in the source code.
 Therefore, the authors find it imperative to develop an open source package